garystafford/anthropic_fine_tuning_prompts/README.md

 Do not attempt to identify or name specific individuals in images.
 The order is of images in the grid left to right, top to bottom.
 Return a "caption" corresponding to each image.
-Each "caption" must start with the phrase "SusanJones the women".
-For example, "SusanJones the women smiling warmly with her teeth showing"
+Each "caption" must start with the phrase "SusanJones the woman".
+For example, "SusanJones the woman smiling warmly with her teeth showing"
-Output JSONL format in the following format: {"image-ref": "s3://sagemaker-us-east-1-123456789012/titan_image_finetune_dataset_01/images/susanjones_01.jpg", "caption": "SusanJones the women smiling warmly with her teeth showing"}
+Output JSONL format in the following format: {"image-ref": "s3://sagemaker-us-east-1-123456789012/titan_image_finetune_dataset_01/images/susanjones_01.jpg", "caption": "SusanJones the woman smiling warmly with her teeth showing"}
 Increment the numeric suffix of each "image-ref".
 For example, susanjones_01.jpg, susanjones_02.jpg, susanjones_03.jpg Only output the JSONL data; do not include an additional output, preamble, explanation, or chain of thought.
 ```